AgoraIO/agora_doc_source/en-US/markdown/Full-path Accelerator/integrate_fpa_sdk_okhttp.md

     The life cycle of the `FpaProxyService` object and the `okhttpClient` object are bound.
 If you call `stop` to destroy the created `FpaProxyService` instance, the `FpaProxyService` bound to the `okHttpClient` cannot send HTTP requests to the FPA service.

     ```java
-    // Create an OkHttpClient object based on the OkHttpClient class
+    // Creates an OkHttpClient object based on the OkHttpClient class
     okHttpClient = new OkHttpClient.Builder()
         .readTimeout(300,TimeUnit.SECONDS)
         .writeTimeout(300,TimeUnit.SECONDS)
-        // Bind the okHttpClient object to the internal HTTP proxy provided by FpaProxyService.
+        // Binds the okHttpClient object to the internal HTTP proxy provided by FpaProxyService.
 In the production environment, Agora recommends that you add logic here to avoid FPA proxy when getHttpProxyPort()<=0
         .proxy(new Proxy(HTTP, new InetSocketAddress("127.0.0.1", FpaProxyService.getInstance().getHttpProxyPort())))
         .build();
     ```